cgbartnik/cgbartnik.github.io/_publications/2019-04-18-fmri_paper.md

 ## Overview
 When we look at a scene—a mountain trail, a swimming pool, or a city street—we instantly know how we could move through it: walking, swimming, cycling, or perhaps not at all.
 This seemingly effortless judgment, known as *locomotive affordance perception*, motivated our research.
 We asked: how does the brain represent these action possibilities, and can current AI models capture them?

 To answer this, we combined three approaches (see figure below): behavioral annotations of action possibilities, fMRI measurements of brain activity, and computational modeling with deep neural networks.
-Participants viewed hundreds of real-world indoor and outdoor images and indicated which actions each environment afforded.
+Participants viewed 90 images of real-world indoor and outdoor images and indicated which actions each environment afforded.
 At the same time, we measured brain activity in scene-selective regions such as the parahippocampal place area (PPA) and occipital place area (OPA).
-We then compared these human data to a wide range of neural networks, from convolutional models to multimodal vision–language systems like CLIP and GPT-4.
+We then compared these human data to a wide range of deep neural networks, from convolutional models to multimodal vision–language systems like CLIP and GPT-4.

 <p align="center">
   <img src="/assets/images/15ca0ed1-b697-4fa6-8f57-f2233b0153ea.png" alt="Overview of methods and results for affordance study" width="1000"><br>